rsrini7/Notification-SSE-GLM-Flux/broadcast-microservice/docs/02_server_sent_events.md

 - [Message Broadcasting System](01_message_broadcasting_system.md) which generates the messages to be delivered
 - [Kafka Event Streaming](03_kafka_event_streaming.md) which triggers the delivery process
 - [Redis Caching](05_redis_caching.md) which helps manage connection state across multiple instances
-- [User Session Management](06_user_session_management.md) which details how user sessions are managed for SSE connections
+- [User Connection Management](06_user_connection_management.md) which details how user connections are managed for SSE connections

 ## Conclusion

 Server-Sent Events provide an elegant solution for real-time message delivery in our Broadcast Messaging System.
 By establishing persistent connections with clients, we can push messages to them as soon as they're available, ensuring sub-second delivery latency for online users.
-The SSE implementation is designed to be scalable and resilient, with support for reconnection, distributed session management, and high-concurrency operations.
+The SSE implementation is designed to be scalable and resilient, with support for reconnection, distributed connection management, and high-concurrency operations.

 In the next chapter, we'll explore how [Kafka Event Streaming](03_kafka_event_streaming.md) enables efficient message distribution across the system.